SinisterSpatula/RetroflagGpiGuides/data/kernel/readme.md

 [Back to Index](https://sinisterspatula.github.io/RetroflagGpiGuides/)

 > Update: This is the new offline version.
-Still not ready for use, fixing major problems.
+I think I have all the bugs/issues ironed out now.

 # Pi Zero boot logo Kernel v4.14.114 Pack (Offline Version)

-## Please make a backup of your card first.
+## Please make a backup of your card first, just in case

 ## Install command